Servius Cornelius Scipio Salvidienus Orfitus: Servius Cornelius Scipio Salvidienus Orfitus (consul 110)

 Servius Cornelius Scipio Salvidienus Orfitus was ordinary consul in AD 110 as the colleague of Marcus Peducaeus Priscinus.
 He was the son of the previous Orfitus.
 The only other fact known of his life is that he was Urban prefect of Rome during the reign of Antoninus Pius.
 Ronald Syme states that Orfitus succeeded Lucius Catilius Severus (whom Hadrian removed from that post), and although the Historia Augusta states that he asked Antoninus Pius to be released from the office, Syme speculates that this language "may mask a swift demotion".

 Servius Cornelius Scipio Salvidienus Orfitus (proconsul of Africa)

 Servius Cornelius Scipio Salvidienus Orfitus is known through inscriptions to have been proconsul of Africa in 163/164.
 From this it can be inferred that this Orfitus was suffect consul around 146.
 It is surmised he was the son of the consul of 110.

 It was assumed at one point that this Orfitus was also the ordinary consul of 149, but more recent research has identified that Orfitus as Lucius Sergius Salvidienus Scipio Orfitus, a member of the gens Sergia.

 Servius Cornelius Scipio Salvidienus Orfitus (consul 178)

 Servius Cornelius Scipio Salvidienus Orfitus was ordinary consul in AD 178 with Decimus Velius Rufus as his colleague.
-He is known only through consular dating; it is surmised he was the son of the previous Orfitus.
+The Senatus consulta Orfitianum, which modified the Lex Fufia Caninia to broaden the scope of testamentary manumission.
+It is surmised he was the son of the previous Orfitus.